nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Introduction
 Hi Profs!
-Welcome to the User Guide for **Tuthub**, a Command Line Interface (CLI) App that will help you find your next batch of teaching assistants (TA)!
+Welcome to the User Guide for **Tuthub**, a Command Line Interface (CLI) App that will help you find your next batch of teaching assistants (TA) in no time!

-TutHub is a desktop app for NUS professors who wish to choose their next batch of teaching assistants/tutors based on their past performance and track records but have little time to spare for tedious administrative work.
-If you can type fast, Tuthub helps you find the best TAs faster than traditional Graphical User Interface (GUI) apps.
+Tuthub is a desktop app for NUS professors who wish to choose their next batch of teaching assistants/tutors based on their past performance and track records but have little time to spare for tedious administrative work.
+Tuthub helps profs who can type fast find the best TAs faster than traditional Graphical User Interface (GUI) apps.

 --------------------------------------------------------------------------------------------------------------------